brainhack-school2020/johnaldmcfist-neonatalNiPype/README.md

 ### Tools I learned during this project

-NiPype
+- NiPype

-Docker/Neurodocker
+- Docker/Neurodocker

-GitHub
+- GitHub

-Jupyter Notebook
+- Jupyter Notebook

-Python
+- Python

-BIDS
+- BIDS

-And the WSL integration of all of the above! (this is perhaps my most impressive feat)
+- ... and the WSL integration of all of the above! (this is perhaps my most impressive feat)
 ### Results

 #### Deliverable 1: NiPype Workflow for my data